atchoglogilbert/atchoglogilbert/README.md

 # Bienvenu dans mon monde.

-- 🔭 I’m currently working on becoming the best programmer in the universe and also ft_irc:
+- 🔭 I’m currently working on becoming the best programmer in the universe and also ft_irc;
 - 🌱 I’m currently learning C++ and Python;
 - ✈️ I'm interested in travelling, music and learning new languages, concepts and softwares in computer programming.